 With ample opportunities for walking, climbing, golf, horse riding and even more adventurous pursuits such as rock climbing and kayaking, Devon is an excellent region in which to get outdoors.
 And for the less sporty among you?
 There’s enough city-life and coffee culture to keep everyone happy.

 With so much on offer, we’ve put together this handy guide to help you decide the best place to stay to ensure you have a trip to remember.
 If you see anywhere you like, why not make a trip of it, with one of the best holiday cottages in Devon.
-If you’ve left everything a little late, but are still dreaming of a delightful Devon getaway, worry not!
-Just check out the best last-minute cottages in Devon.

-Best for: Seaside and Nature
+Best for: Seaside and nature

 The popular resort town of Torquay has everything you need for a perfect seaside holiday.
 The nearby beaches are some of the most impressive in South Devon and have led to the region being nicknamed the ‘English Riviera’.
 Once you’ve relaxed on the beach, there are also plenty of attractions to enjoy.